Noah-Houghton/Eldritch-Apocalypse/README.md

 #### Example Scenario: Units, Readiness, War
 Player 1 (P1) controls a Settlement (S1) and is considering making a large-scale attack against a Cthulhu Settlement (C1).
 There is another enemy faction nearby also warring with Cthulhu, the Leviathan Settlement (L1).
 P1 decides to send a Diplomat to attempt to convince L1 to attack C1.
 Because the two factions in question are at war, this has a better chance of success than it normally would.
 Unfortunately the Diplomat rolls poorly and returns at the start of the next turn without success, narrowly avoiding being killed.
 P1 decides to wait until the attack happens organically, sending a Spy to establish a Listening Post in that Settlement.
 When the attack is sent out, P1 is ready.
-In the intervening terms, P1 has spent a good chunk of Population and Wealth on recruiting a large Army.
+In the intervening turns, P1 has spent a good chunk of Population and Wealth on recruiting a large Army.
 P1 spends half of their Readiness and throws in 10 Wealth to generate a massive Army unit to supplement the Army they've been constructing.
 P1 carefully lays a path between S1 and C1 so that the Army will arrive shortly after the L1 attack occurs.
 Knowing that S1 will be vulnerable until the Army returns, P1 asks Player 2 (P2) for reinforcements.

 #### Example Scenario: Upgrades, Crises, Secrets
 Player 1 (P1) controls a Settlement (S1) which is a Camp about to grow into a Collective.
 The Upgrade which will enable the transition from Camp to Collective (House) will cost 2 Building Materials and 20 Population worth of production for a full turn.
 On the turn P1 wanted to make this change, however, a Crisis occurs.
 'Crop Failure' causes Farms to produce 2 less Food per turn for 2 turns if not dealt with.
 There are 2 Standard Options and 1 Special Option to deal with this problem.